mmatus/MobilePromoters/README.md

 # Mobile Promoters
 Perl pipeline to identify mobile promoters in prokaryotic genomes.

-Used in paper: Promoter Propagation in Prokaryotes, NAR 2012 http://nar.oxfordjournals.org/content/early/2012/08/27/nar.gks787.long
+Used in paper: Promoter Propagation in Prokaryotes, NAR 2012, with Mark van Passel and Harm Nijveen http://nar.oxfordjournals.org/content/early/2012/08/27/nar.gks787.long

 ## How to use it